First all-female spacewalking team makes history

 Speaker of the House Nancy Pelosi sent congratulations to Koch and Meir “for leaving their mark on history” and tweeted that they’re an inspiration to women and girls across America.

-The spacewalkers needed to replace the faulty 19-year-old old charge-regulating device — the size of a big, bulky box — for one of the three new batteries that was installed last week by Koch and Andrew Morgan.
+The spacewalkers’ main job was to replace the faulty 19-year-old old charge-regulating device — the size of a big, bulky box — for one of the three new batteries that was installed last week by Koch and Andrew Morgan.
+As the seven-hour spacewalk drew to a close, Mission Control declared success, informing the astronauts that the new charger seemed to be working and the space station was back to full power.
+The women dragged in the broken unit so it can be returned to Earth early next year for analysis.

-“Jessica and Christina, we are so proud of you.
-You’re going to do great today,” Morgan, one of four astronauts inside, radioed as the spacewalk began 250 miles (400 kilometers) up.
+“Jessica and Christina, we are so proud of you,” said Morgan, one of four astronauts inside.
 He called them his “astrosisters.”

 Spacewalking is widely considered the most dangerous assignment in orbit.
 Italian astronaut Luca Parmitano, who operated the station’s robot arm from inside during Friday’s spacewalk, almost drowned in 2013 when his helmet flooded with water from his suit’s cooling system.

-“Everyone ought to be sending some positive vibes by way of airwaves to space for these two top-notch spacewalkers,” Dyson said an hour into the spacewalk.
+“Everyone ought to be sending some positive vibes by way of airwaves to space for these two top-notch spacewalkers,” Dyson said early in the spacewalk.

 Meir, a marine biologist making her spacewalking debut, became the 228th person in the world to conduct a spacewalk and the 15th woman.
 It was the fourth spacewalk for Koch, an electrical engineer who is seven months into an 11-month mission that will be the longest ever by a woman.
 Both are members of NASA’s Astronaut Class of 2013, the only one equally split between women and men.